lisardop/lisardop.github.io/aboutmyproject.md

 ### Aztec Codex & Visual Recognition

-The [Visual Lexicon of Aztec Hieroglyphs](https://aztecglyphs.uoregon.edu/) ed.
-Stephanie Wood, is focused in early 16th-century **Mendoza Codex** and related from Mexico.
+The [Visual Recognition of Aztec Hieroglyphs](https://aztecglyphrecognition.herokuapp.com/) is based on [Visual Lexicon of Aztec Hieroglyphs](https://aztecglyphs.uoregon.edu/) ed.
+Stephanie Wood, focused in early 16th-century **Mendoza Codex** from Mexico and related.